gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 ### interview

 If they found your application interesting they will invite you to an interview.
-Typically, they would offer first a telephonic interview and later, if everything goes well, an in-person interview.
+Typically, they would offer first a telephonic interview and later an in-person interview.

 Telephonic interviews are typically less time-consuming than on-site ones.
 They may be shorter and do not involving moving to the site.